TobikoData/sqlmesh/docs/concepts/audits.md

 ```

 ## Built-in audits
 SQLMesh comes with a suite of built-in generic audits that cover a broad set of common use cases.
+Built-in audits are blocking by default, but they all have non-blocking counterparts which you can use by appending `_non_blocking` - see [Non-blocking audits](#non-blocking-audits).

 This section describes the audits, grouped by general purpose.